Guilouz/FLSUN-S1-Open-Source-Edition/docs/camera-settings-control.md

   - toc
 ---
 Camera Settings Control allows you to configure settings like Brightness, Contrast, Saturation, etc... with macros.<br />
-It can be enabled with **Easy Installer**.<br />See <a href="../klipper-configurations-files">:material-file-restore: Klipper Configurations Files</a> section but if you need to configure it manually follow these steps.
+It can be enabled with **Easy Installer**.
+See <a href="../klipper-configurations-files">:material-file-restore: Klipper Configurations Files</a> section but if you need to configure it manually follow these steps.

 - Open **`config.cfg`** file: